6cadilab9/django-docker/README.md

 # django-docker

-Python and django docker setup
+**Docker containers for django and python using djongo as a database driver.**

-To build navigate to django-docker path and build with docker build .
+To build the containers you should navigate to root directory of the project and build with:

+    docker build .ry:

-After that the docker containers should be builded.
+After that the docker containers should be builded and ready to use.

-To run the containers execute
+To start services execute:

     docker-compose up

-Mongo db is automatically created, to access mongo express navigate to
+Mongo database is automatically created, to access mongo-express (database ui) navigate to

     localhost:8081

-To access django project navigate to
+And to access django project you should navigate to:

     localhost:8000

-The application is already connected with created mongo db.
+The application is already connected with created mongo db!

-To start a new app do it with
+If you wish to start a new application you can do it with the following command, also ran in root directory:

     docker-compose run web sh -c "django-admin.py startapp nameofapp"

-To create migrations
+To create migrations run:

     docker-compose run web sh -c "python manage.py makemigrations"

-To migrate
+And to migrate run:

     docker-compose run web sh -c "python manage.py migrate"